 You will find below the steps for installing Clinica on Linux or Mac.
 Please do not hesitate to contact us on the forum if you encounter any issues with the installation of Clinica.

 Installation of Clinica¶

 You will need a Python environment to run Clinica.
-To do that, we advice you to download Miniconda allows you to install, run, and update Python packages and their dependencies.
+We advice you to use Miniconda.
+Miniconda allows you to install, run, and update Python packages and their dependencies.
+It can also create environments to isolate your librariesi.
 To install Miniconda, open a new terminal and type the following commands:

 If you are on Linux:

 curl https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -o /tmp/miniconda-installer.sh bash /tmp/miniconda-installer.sh

 If you are on Mac:

 Miniconda will ask you where to install it.
 Do not forget to copy the

 exportPATH given at the end of the installation (just in case).
 If everything went

 conda info, it will verify if Conda is